The 4-Step Strategic Formula for Writing KILLER Ad Copy that Closes More Sales!

 When you read that, suddenly, your heart is like, "Oh, my gosh!"

-If you can get into the heart of the person reading your ad, they're going to be willing to listen to whatever else it is that you have to say.
+If you can get into the heart of the person reading your ad, they will be willing to listen to whatever else you have to say.

 So pain is first.